Second Judicial District Court

 How are individuals referred to the AOT program?

-The AOT program is currently not accepting new referrals as the City works to procure a new clinical provider.
+The AOT program is not currently accepting referrals as the City works to procure a new clinical provider(s).
 Our former partner, Hopeworks, is expanding in other areas and no longer has the capacity to support the AOT project, however HopeWorks will ensure all current AOT clients are offered the most appropriate level of services for their clinical needs.
-The City issued a Request for Proposal for clinical services on June 2, 2021 with a closing date of June 28, 2021.
-The City projects that AOT will resume accepting referrals in August 2021.
+The City issued a Request for Proposal for clinical services and projects that AOT will resume accepting referrals by November 2021.
+A description of the referral process will be outlined at that time.

 How is “mental disorder” defined?